parichay28/node-scripts/helmfile/README.md

 2. Update `helmfilePath` in `constants.js` to the desired path.

-3. Add below script to your bash config(zshrc or bashrc).
-Feel free to modify name of the function according to your liking
+3. Add below script to your bash config (zshrc or bashrc).
+Feel free to modify name of the function according to your liking.

 ```bash
  hs() {